 Fluoride is a mineral that is found both in natural groundwater and well water.
 Fluoride is unique because it can be a benefit to your health or it can be a well water contaminant.
 It all depends on the level of concentration.
 Just the right amount can be beneficial to your dental health but too much can cause negative health effects.
-Make sure you understand what fluoride is, how it gets into your well, and what you should do about it.
+Make sure you understand what fluoride is, how it gets into your well, and what you should do about it and other well water contaminants.

 What is Fluoride?